Ultimate XL Nappy Disposal Bundle with 18 Refills

 Here are some ways to alleviate nipple soreness and discomfort caused by breastfeeding:

 An improper latch is usually the cause of nipple pain when breastfeeding, but if this isn't the case, there may be underlying problems, such as an infection like thrush.
-If your baby is properly attached and positioned and nipple pain still occurs, you should contact your midwife, health visitor, or a lactation consultant for support.Ā Ā
+If your baby is properly attached and positioned and nipple pain still occurs, you should contact your midwife, health visitor, or a lactation consultant for support.

 Some breastfeeding positions can potentially offer some relief if you're experiencing sore nipples.
 These include the laid-back, football, and cradle positions.

-Having sore nipples alone won't affect your breast milk supply - as milk is produced on a supply and demand system, but if the discomfort causes you to limit your baby's time on the breast, this could end up decreasing your milk supply, so it's important to keep breastfeeding or expressing if you can.
+Having sore nipples alone won't affect your breast milk supply - as milk is produced on a supply and demand system.
+But if the discomfort causes you to limit your baby's time on the breast, this could end up decreasing your milk supply, so it's important to keep breastfeeding or expressing if you can.

 Even in the case of a breast infection like mastitis, it's best to continue breastfeeding if you can, unless you've been advised otherwise by a health professional.
 The antibodies in your milk help to protect your baby from infections.
+Although you may think that keeping feeds short to let your nipples 'rest' will ease nipple pain, this can be detrimental because decreasing feeds can reduce your breast milk supply.

 If you're experiencing pain when feeding or sore nipples that are not healing, you should ask for help and advice from your health visitor, doctor, or an IBCLC lactation consultant.